-7.2.8 Land Degradation and Loss of Biodiversity
+7.3.2 Land Degradation and Loss of Biodiversity

-Fauna: The trenching, pitting and drilling activities carried out during exploration would result in land degradation, leading to habitat loss for a diversity of flora and fauna ranging from microorganisms to large animals and trees.
-Endemic species are most at risk, since even the slightest disruption in their habitat can result in extinction.
+Fauna: The trenching, pitting, and drilling activities carried out during exploration would result in land degradation, leading to habitat loss for a diversity of flora and fauna ranging from microorganisms to large animals and trees.
+Endemic species are most at risk, since even the slightest disruption to their habitat can lead to extinction.

-The presence and movement of the exploration workforce and operation of project equipment and heavy vehicles would disturb livestock and wildlife present on farms.
+The presence and movement of the exploration workforce, as well as the operation of project equipment and heavy vehicles, would disturb livestock and wildlife on farms.
 The proposed activities may also carry the risk of potential illegal hunting of local wildlife and livestock.
-This could lead to reduction of specific faunal species, which may limit tourism (sightseeing and safari) activity in the area.
+This could lead to a reduction of specific faunal species, which may limit tourism (sightseeing and safari) activity in the area.

-Additionally, if the exploration sites are not rehabilitated, they could pose a high risk of injuries to animals by falling into holes and pits.
+Additionally, if the exploration sites are not rehabilitated, they could pose a high risk of animal injuries from falling into holes and pits.

 Flora: Direct impact of exploration works on flora will mainly occur through clearing for exploration access routes and associated infrastructure.
-This might also lead to the clearing of the protected Vachellia erioloba.
-The dust emissions from drilling may also affect surrounding vegetation through the fall of dust, if excessive.
+Drilling dust emissions may also affect surrounding vegetation through dust fall, if excessive.
 Some loss of vegetation is an inevitable consequence of the development.
 However, given the abundance of the shrubs and site-specific areas of exploration on the EPL, the impact will be localized, therefore manageable.

 Under the status, the impact can be of a medium significance rating.
 With the implementation of appropriate mitigation measures, the rating will be reduced to a low significance rating.
-The impact is assessed in Table 11 below.
+The impact is assessed in Table 12 below.

-Table 11: Assessment of impacts of exploration on biodiversity
+Table 12: Assessment of impacts of exploration on biodiversity